 His films also show us that men can have moments where they are vulnerable, and more importantly that it is perfectly fine for them to be vulnerable.
 Howard Hawks shows us that men don’t have to be tough guys every second of every day.
 He also shows us that women are not delicate and fragile beings to be protected, they can be as tough, daring, and capable as any man can be.

 They can verbally spar with men with great ease.
-They are confident and they can easily become one of the boys.
+They are also very confident and can easily become one of the boys as and when required.

-I also like that the Hawksian women retain their femininity and that they do not become overly masculine, unlike some of the female characters found in James Cameron’s films for example; women such as Vasquez in Aliens or Sarah Connor in Terminator 2.
+I also like that the Hawksian women retain their femininity and that they do not become overly masculine, this is in sharp contrast to some of the strong female characters found in James Cameron’s films.
+In Cameron’s films women such as Vasquez in Aliens and Sarah Connor in Terminator 2 become more masculine in order to appear tougher.

 Hawksian women carry both female and male qualities within them, but they never have to grow big muscles and act all macho to prove that they can be one of the boys.